 (e)For the purpose of auditing the accounts of the Association either two persons or a firm of Accountants shall be appointed by the approval of the majority of those present and voting at the Annual General Meeting.

 (a)Chairman and Vice-Chairman

 The Chairman or Vice-Chairman shall preside at all General and Executive Committee Meetings of the Association including any Emergency Committee meetings.
 In the event of their absence from any meeting, the members present shall elect one of their number to act as Chairman.
 The presiding Chairman shall, in addition to his/her vote as a member of the Association or Executive Committee, have a casting vote.

 The Treasurer, with such assistance as from time to time be approved by the Executive Committee, shall receive all monies, pay all accounts, and act under the general direction and by the authority of the Association.
 He/she shall keep a proper account of all receipts and payments, and once a year shall prepare a full statement of all financial transactions during the year ended 31st December.
-This statement shall be audited by the auditor(s) appointed under Rule 8(e) above and shall be presented for adoption at the Annual General Meeting.
+This statement shall be audited by the appointed auditor(s) and shall be presented for adoption at the Annual General Meeting.

 The Secretary, with such assistance as from time to time be approved by the Executive Committee, shall conduct all correspondence, give all requisite notices, and act under the general direction and by the authority of the Association.